PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

-\paragraph{Metrics.} To evaluate the performance of this task, we compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of all crops ($\text{PQ}_{\text{crop}}$) and leaves ($\text{PQ}_{\text{leaf}}$) separately.
+\myparagraph{Metrics.} To evaluate the performance of this task, we compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of all crops ($\text{PQ}_{\text{crop}}$) and leaves ($\text{PQ}_{\text{leaf}}$) separately.
 We report the average panoptic quality over both values, denoted as PQ.
 As previously, any instance prediction assigned to a partially visible instance does not affect the metrics.
 To account for methods that filter pixels related to weeds or soil with an additional semantic segmentation, we also report the IoU for both classes.
 Finally, we compute PQ$^\dagger$ as the average over $\text{PQ}_{\text{crop}}$, $\text{PQ}_{\text{leaf}}$, and both IoU values.

-\paragraph{Results and Discussion.} In \cref{tab:hierarchical_panoptic_segmentation}, we show the results of the hierarchical approaches.
+\myparagraph{Results and Discussion.} In~\cref{tab:hierarchical_panoptic_segmentation}, we show the results of the hierarchical approaches.
 Here, we can see that both methods do not obtain consistent predictions for plants at a large growth stage, where individual plants and their leaves overlap.
 In particular, instance separation of leaves seems most challenging in line with the plant instance segmentation.
-Thus, methods targeting these scenarios could improve the performance.
+Thus, methods targeting these scenarios could improve the performance. \change{We support these findings in~Fig.~19 of the supplement, where we perform the evaluation for each data collection day separately.
+Ultimately, we show quantitative results in~Fig.~22 , which we separate into true positives, false positives, and false negatives in~Fig.~23 in the supplement.}